 TCA CONTRIBUTIONS

-• Assessing each team’s needs, concerns, issues, goals, and opportunities.
+• Assessing each team’s needs, concerns, issues, goals, and opportunities

-• Structuring and documenting pilot implementation projects that address significant business problems and opportunities.
+• Structuring and documenting pilot implementation projects that address significant business problems

-• Preparing and delivering team development workshops and team working skills training.
+• Preparing and delivering team development workshops and team working skills training

-• Maintaining the focus of the pilot teams on assigned project objectives.
+• Maintaining the focus of the pilot teams on assigned project objectives

-• Action planning for enhanced team effectiveness and long-term results.
+• Action planning for enhanced team effectiveness and long-term results

-• Providing follow-on team training, support, guidance, and assessment.
+• Providing follow-on team training, support, guidance, and assessment

 BENEFITS

-• You will overcome the inertia or “organizational procrastination” that can delay indefinitely the move to World Class technologies.
+• You will overcome the inertia or organizational procrastination that can delay indefinitely the move to World Class technologies

-• We will help you identify the best possible starting point in the form of carefully selected pilot projects.
+• We will help you identify the best possible starting point in the form of carefully selected pilot projects

-• Participants will have a greater understanding of their value as individuals and as team members, as well as the significant role each has in supporting growth, creativity, productivity, and quality.
+• Participants will have a greater understanding of their value as individuals and as team members, as well as the significant role each has in supporting growth, creativity, productivity, and quality

-• You will be spared the frustration and expense of team building programs that make people “feel good,” but produce too few lasting improvements or results.
+• You will be spared the frustration and expense of team-building programs that make people feel good, but produce too few lasting improvements or results

-• Expansion of your team-building program will be based on a clear vision of the role that team-building can play in addressing vital business needs and opportunities.
+• Expansion of your team-building program will be based on a clear vision of the role that team-building can play in addressing vital business needs and opportunities

 Teams, not individuals, are the fundamental learning unit in modern organizations.
 Unless the team can learn, the organization cannot learn.